JunWeston/cifar_prediction_app/README.md

 ```

 You should immediatelly see a web form prompting you to upload an image for classification. `.jgp` or `.png` can be used.
 After successfully uploading the image you should see a table with estimated probabilities that an object on the image belongs to a class.

+Note certain amount of memory has to be available for both estimation and prediction of the CNN.